-Management believes 2020 will be a challenging year as a result of the global pandemic but believes the Company is better positioned to perform than many others.
-Management believes the Company's Surfactant segment should benefit from higher demand in the consumer product end market, driven by increased demand for cleaning, disinfection and personal wash products.
-With lower oil prices management believes demand for surfactants in the oilfield market will remain down for the balance of 2020.
-Management believes its Polymer segment will be challenged for the remainder of the year as construction projects are deferred or canceled as a result of COVID-19.
-Management continues to anticipate higher North American costs due to the Illinois River lock closures occurring during the second half of 2020.
-Management believes the long-term prospects for the Polymer segment remain attractive because of ongoing energy conservation efforts and more stringent building codes.
+Management believes the Company's Surfactant segment should continue to benefit from higher demand in the consumer product end markets, driven by increased demand for cleaning, disinfection and personal wash products.
+Management believes the demand for surfactants within the agricultural market will approximate prior year and that the oilfield market will remain down for the balance of 2020.
+Management believes its Polymer segment will continue to be challenged for the remainder of the year as construction projects have been deferred or canceled as a result of COVID-19.
+Management believes the long-term prospects for the Polymer segment remain attractive because of energy conservation efforts and more stringent building codes.
 Management believes full year Specialty Products results will approximate 2019 results.